jlelia/crispy_snake/README.md

 ### Why These Rules?

 The pipeline uses various bioinformatics tools (like MAGeCK RRA) that parse filenames and can break when encountering spaces or special characters.
-By enforcing these naming conventions early, we prevent pipeline failures and ensure reliable analysis.
+By enforcing these naming conventions early, we prevent external failures.

 **The pipeline will validate all names at startup and fail immediately with a clear error message if any invalid characters are detected.**